Overview

 How you'll learn

 The MA City Design makes use of digital design, analysis and visualisation tools, including moving image, animation, augmented and immersive design, as drivers of speculative innovation.
 Together with collaborative forms of knowledge production and exchange, the programme argues these are necessary for enabling the designers of cities to creatively imagine the future in just and equitable ways.
-Through invited guests, collaborators and site visits, students will have access to different stakeholders involved in contemporary urban transformation.
+Through invited guests, collaborators and site visits, you will have access to different stakeholders involved in contemporary urban transformation.
 These will range from industry and design practitioners to central and local government, or community and grassroots organisations.

 Programme structure